intigriti/misconfig-mapper-docs/readme/contributing.md

 #### Testing

 The testing section should provide clear to follow steps on how to test for the documented misconfiguration.
-This may include proof of concepts, images, and other supporting references to help users identify the presence of this security misconfiguration.
+This may include proof of concepts, images, and other supporting references to help users identify the presence of the security misconfiguration.

 #### Remediation